Frequently Asked Questions

 What if I have more questions?

-If there is anything else you want to know, please email on firstname.lastname@example.org as we know how daunting signing for a house can be.
+If there is anything else you want to know, please email on firstname.lastname@example.org .
+We know how daunting signing for a house can be.
 This may be your first time, but we promise it isn’t ours, so there won’t be a question you can ask us that we haven’t answered many times before, so feel free to ask away!

 How do I book a viewing for a property?

-You can book a viewing by either selecting the property you are interested in on the Properties page, then scrolling down and filling in the form at the bottom.
-Alternatively you can go to the Contact Us page and fire us off an email from there or email us directly at email@example.com.
-We will then call or email you to arrange a suitable time for you to come and view a property.
+You can book a viewing by either selecting the property you are interested in on the Properties page, then scrolling down and filling in the form at the bottom; or alternatively you can email us directly at email@example.com and tell us which property you would like to view.
+We will usually respond to viewing request within 2 hours provided we receive them between 9am and 9pm.